athenasaurav/intentless/README.md

 **1. Basic Installation**

-You can install a basic version of Haystack's latest release by using [pip](https://github.com/pypa/pip).
+You can install a basic version of LilChirp's latest release by using [pip](https://github.com/pypa/pip).

 ```
     pip3 install farm-haystack